HL7/fhir-identity-matching-ig/input/pagecontent/guidance-on-identity-assurance.md

   - Declaration of identity assertion by the individual indicates that all submitted information including name, birth date, and home address represents their own identity

-IAL 1.5 identity verification is the lowest level of identity assurance that can be used to establish a unique identity that exists in the real world.
+IAL1.5 identity verification is the lowest level of identity assurance that can be used to establish a unique identity that exists in the real world.
 It is expected to map to many existing systems’ procedures for enabling patient electronic access to data at a single health system.(5)

 NOTE: Although this level of identity verification may be relevant to prevent duplicates in medical record systems, the lack of in person or virtual match of an individual to a photo in evidence or control of an authenticator associated with evidence generally does not provide high confidence in the identity of the individual.